-Taking 500 mg of Vitamin C (twice daily) before the signs of the common cold may slightly reduce the duration of the virus, but there isn’t enough evidence that proves that it will help once symptoms have developed.
+Taking 500 mg of Vitamin C (twice daily) before the signs of the common cold may slightly reduce the duration of the virus.
+Vitamin C is also stored in the adrenals and helps your body deal with stress.

 Many people are reading that taking higher doses (5,000 mg) of Vitamin C may help your body battle against the fight against COVID-19, but this information is false and has been banned on platforms such as Facebook, Youtube, and Twitter.
 Vitamin C, when taken in large doses, can cause gastric distress, diarrhea, and other harmful reactions 4.

-To maintain healthy levels of Vitamin D, make sure to get enough sun daily: At least three times a week for about 30 minutes and making sure to safely expose your hands, arms, legs, and face.
+To maintain healthy levels of Vitamin D, make sure to get enough sun daily -- at least three times a week for about 30 minutes -- making sure to safely expose your hands, arms, legs, and face.
 You can also find Vitamin D in some milks and plant-based milks.

 At this time, there is no evidence that Vitamin D can cure or prevent the coronavirus, but taking a Vitamin D supplement may be a safe, preventative measure to help protect your body from respiratory infections in general.

-To make sure you are getting enough of these essential vitamins and minerals, we recommend consuming a healthy diet and taking one of the NATURELO Multivitamin supplements daily.
+To make sure you are getting your daily dose of these essential immune-boosting vitamins and minerals, we recommend eating a healthy diet and taking one of our Multivitamin supplements.